 The archival materials related to citrus have grown slowly but steadily over the years at Florida Southern College.
 Faculty and students moved to Lakeland in 1922, to the site of a citrus grove.
 Professor Thomas B. Mack began teaching at the college in 1951 and brought his interest in all things citrus, as well as his burgeoning collection.
 In 1988, the inclusion of a special room to house the collection in the Jack Berry Citrus Building brought about more rapid growth.
 On May 4th, 2001, the State of Florida declared the Thomas B. Mack Citrus Archives collection to be the official archives of the Florida citrus industry.

 The Florida Citrus Archives are now housed in the Sarah D. and L. Kirk McKay, Jr. Archives Center.
 We collect all materials related to the citrus industry from marketing materials like citrus crate labels, to the photographs and papers of groves and individuals involved in the industry.
 We preserve these materials and make them available to researchers and the public.
+You can find a list of processed collections if you click here.

 In 2008 the Florida Citrus Hall of Fame Fellowship Program was created to provide an engaged learning opportunity for FSC students and to expose them to a part of Florida history they may know little about.
 When the Archives Center opened in 2009 we proudly began displaying the Florida Citrus Hall of Fame Wall of Honorees.
 Each year more names are added to the wall, and information about these winners is available in the archives and on the Florida Citrus Hall of Fame website.
 Together the archives staff and Florida Citrus Hall of Fame Fellows have created digital exhibits and digital collections of citrus materials.
 These digital representations include:

-Learn More about the citrus crate label collection
+about the citrus crate label collection

 The Florida Citrus Postcard Collection, 1900-1960, highlights postcards collected by Brenda Eubanks Burnette, Donald Ball, Jerry Chicone, and Brian and Richard Weaver.
 While postcards were originally intended to serve as souvenirs and keepsakes, now these postcards help depict the citrus industry's history.
 In addition to fruits, groves, and citrus related equipment, the postcards contain pictures of railroads, packing houses, and fruit stands.